-Explained: What was the Kesavananda Bharati case, the marathon case and landmark SC judgement that termed as the 'genesis of the basic structure' of the Constitution?
+Explained: What was the Kesavananda Bharati case, its judgement that termed as the 'genesis of the basic structure' of the Constitution?

 Kesavananda Bharati case (1973), you must have came across with this name even if you absolutely no idea about law, you might have mugged up if you are UPSC or any State PSC aspirant sometime you might have wonder what was the case and why this case actually saved the idea of the democracy in India, which you find it dead almost on every alternative days in present times in opposition statements.

 The head of the Edaneer Mutt in Kasargod His Holiness Kesavananda Bharati Sripadagalvaru passed away in the morning hours of Sunday (6th September 2020) in Mangalore he was 79.
 He may have left us today but he will be remembered as the saviour of democracy in India for eternal times, Swami who mounted against the arbitrary actions of Kerala Government’s land reforms which later came up as the historical decision in the history of Indian Judiciary.

 Since the Constitution of India is adopted, there was an intense debate on the subject of the Parliament has the power to amend the key features and which principles should be considered in it.
 Earlier, when the generation of freedom fighters were in the House the apex court reposed faith on the leaders and the freedom was given to them to amend the Constitution to the Parliament.